United States Supreme Court: Are you ready for e-filing?

 According to the press release, e-filing will be required for most filings.
 Pro se and sealed filings will be exempted.
 Initially, both paper and electronic filing will be required by all attorney-represented parties, and the paper copies will remain the official filing at the court.
 Electronic filing will be required contemporaneously with the paper filing.
 Thus, the electronic filing should happen at or near the same time (and definitely the same day) as the paper filing is hand-delivered to court or put in the possession of the carrier.

 The electronic filing will eventually become “the official means of filing once the system has operated effectively for some period of time.”

-Registration for the e-filing system is not yet open.
-It is anticipated to open 4-8 weeks before the November 13th start date.
+You must register for the e-filing system.
 The court anticipates it taking 1-2 business days for registration applications to be processed.